 Our aim is for every pupil to experience at least one form of additional enrichment.
 We believe that this helps to support the development of cultural capital and thus improve the life chances of all pupils.

-Pupils are given the opportunity to attend after school clubs across curriculum areas, including music, drama, science, and debating club.
+Pupils are given the opportunity to attend after school clubs across curriculum areas, including music, drama, dance, various sporting activities, science and debating club.